 Reserved for games I just don't like all that much.
 It may even be a good or even great game design but I, personally, find it dull.
 I may choose not to play it and go home early. *Gasp!*3:

 Really not my kind of game.
 Will strongly resist playing and will frantically search for another option.
-Will play only under extreme duress.2:
+Will play only under extreme duress, or drunk.2:

 I refuse to play this.
 I'd prefer to spend the next 20 minutes discussing what we are going to play (and I hate doing that).1:

 It's dead, Jim.
 Take its stuff.
 Seriously negative entertainment value.
 Black Hole of Fun.
 Will often be seen using the excuse "I can't play this game, I get an allergic reaction to the type of cardboard it's printed on."

 to play with blue, but I'll forget I'm not blue and my brain will spend the evening devising strategies to help you win.

 Thanks for stopping by, send me a geekmail if you want a chat or if you have a bright idea about anything under the sun.
 I like bright ideas as much as boardgames and I help people to see them become reality.

 also Kevin Spak and Sam Liberty cos they really went for it.
 Great presentation.

 If I was rich enough for overtext rather than spending all my hard(?) earned gg on the awesomenes that is games for geek gold lotteryhttp://boardgamegeek.com/thread/448299/games-for-geekgold-su...